Liouville Brownian motion: Finiteness of the moments

 \end{lemma}

-{\it Proof.} Once again, we carry out the proof in dimension $1$ since, apart from notational issues, the dimension $2$ does not raise any further difficulty.
+\begin{pf} Once again and for the same reason as previously, we carry out the proof in dimension $1$.
 In that case, we have to prove

-Furthermore, from Kahane's convexity inequalities, it suffices to prove the above lemma for any log-correlated Gaussian field.
-Once again, we choose the perfect kernel of \cite{bacry} and we will only use scaling properties of this kernel.
-A direct argument may be again carried out with the help of Kahane's convexity inequalities.
-We will use the following elementary geometric argument: for any $n\geq 1$, the set of points $2^{-n}$-close to the diagonal
+Once again Kahane's convexity inequality shows that we can take the kernel $K(x,y)=\ln_+\frac{1}{\llvert x-y\rrvert }$ of \cite{bacry}.
+We will use the following elementary geometric argument: for any $n\geq1$, the set of points $2^{-n}$-close to the diagonal